gesistsa/rang/README.md

 ```

 Using the above example, `sessionInfo()` outputs the following.
 You have
-successfully gone back to the pre-pandemic time on your HPC.
+successfully gone back to the pre-pandemic.

     R version 3.6.2 (2019-12-12) -- "Dark and Stormy Night"
     Copyright (C) 2019 The R Foundation for Statistical Computing